directus/directus/tests/load/readme.md

-This package contains load tests for the api server.
+This package contains load tests for the API server.

 ## Running the tests

-To run the tests, you need to have a running api server and (k6)[https://github.com/grafana/k6] installed.
+To run the tests, you need to have a running API server and (k6)[https://github.com/grafana/k6] installed.

 To run a test use the following command: